AliceShum/UnityOuroborosLine/README.md

 2. FSM State Machine (State Pattern) (Future: Behavior Tree)
 Decision: Implemented a hierarchical state machine for NPC AI, paired with a node-based dialogue system.
 Rationale: NPCs must respond dynamically to player actions, time passage, and social changes.
 The hierarchical state machine provides clear, maintainable control over NPC behaviors (idle, work, protest, trade).
-3. Separate Carriage Loading (Modular Scenes)
+3. Separate Carriage Loading (including the carriage model and the items and npcs data inside the carriage)
-Decision: Each carriage is loaded as an independent additive scene, with the main scene managing global systems (time, player state, cross-carriage events).
+Decision: Each carriage is loaded asynchronously as an independent additive model, with the main game scene managing global systems (time, player state, cross-carriage events).
 Rationale: 9 carriages form a large segmented world.
-Modular scene loading reduces initial load time, supports targeted updates (e.g., reloading only one carriage after player actions), and simplifies level design collaboration.
+Modular carriage loading reduces initial load time, supports targeted updates (e.g., reloading only one carriage after player actions; only load the carriage that the player is currently inside and the carriagess that are next to the player's current carriage), and simplifies level design collaboration.
 Unloading unoccupied carriages optimizes memory efficiency.
 4. Inventory System (Tree Structure)
 Tree-structured inventory with nested backpacks, each divided into n*m grids.
 Items occupy x*y grids (no placement if insufficient space).
 Both players and NPCs have inventories—players can steal or purchase items from NPC backpacks.
 5. Excel Configuration System